usmqe/usmqe-testdoc/web/tendrl-grafana/index.rst

 * every grafana dashboard is reachable from Tendrl UI from expected place(s)
 * the dashboard linked from Tendrl UI has expected properties (name, graphs shown, ...)
-* we are able to indentify grafana definition file for every grafana dashboard which is reachable from Tendrl UI (we need to establish relationship between grafana dashboards and packaged definition files)
+* we are able to identify grafana definition file for every grafana dashboard which is reachable from Tendrl UI (we need to establish relationship between grafana dashboards and packaged definition files)